phrank-ly/wp-embed-plugin/readme.txt

 === Phrankly ===
 Tags: restaurant, appetizer, food, cafe, menu, dining, drink

-The Phrankly WordPress plugin allows Phrankly users who subscribe to the Champion Package to easily embed their network into their web page.
+The Phrankly WordPress plugin allows Phrankly users to easily embed their network into their web page.

 == Description ==
 The Phrankly WordPress plugin allows Phrankly users to easily embed their network into their web page.
 Once set up, customers who visit your page will have a transparent view into exactly what you're made of.